hsnr-data-science/HIT-HTS-SensorData-Analysis/README.md

-# ICPS-Supporting-Material
+# Supporting-Material

-This repo contains supporting information, code and the datasets for our ICPS publication [Characterizing Materials with Deep Learning for High-Throughput Formulation Screening](https://link.com).
+This repo contains supporting information, code and the datasets for our publication [Characterizing Materials with Deep Learning for High-Throughput Formulation Screening](https://link.com).
 ---

 ## Materials and sample preparation